i99dash docs

 5. The dev-server makes it the same as production

-sdk-dev-server (run via pnpm dev) boots a tiny web server that serves your app, attaches the host bridge shim, and routes callApi() to local fixture files in mocks/*.json.
-Same code path as production: context comes from the bridge, API calls go through the bridge.
+The dev-server (run via pnpm dev) boots a tiny web server that serves your app and attaches the host bridge shim, so getContext() and the car-status simulator work just like on a real car.
+External fetch() calls hit the real origin (dev doesn't enforce the on-car CSP).
+Same code path as production: context comes from the bridge, external data comes from fetch().
 You're testing the actual production code, not a mocked subset.

-The dev-server's control panel (/_sdk/ui) lets you toggle driving state, change the VIN, switch locale, flip dark mode — every input the real host might inject.
+The dev-server's control panel (/_sdk/ui) lets you toggle driving state, change the device ID, switch locale, flip dark mode — every input the real host might inject.
 Full reference: Local development.

 What a mini-app cannot do